Gabs00/Projects/Web/CMS/README.md

 ###Purpose:
 Creating a single page CMS with :
--Single page for user access
+*Single page for user access
--Single page for admin access
+*Single page for admin access

 ###Needs: